LLNL/dapper/dataset-generation/spack_db/README.md

 # Spack Build Cache Data Scraper

-This project aims to scrape the Spack build cache by downloading, cleaning, and indexing spec manifests and binary tarballs into a local cache, then converted into a Spack SQLite database.
+This project aims to scrape the Spack build cache by downloading, cleaning, and indexing spec manifests and binary tarballs into a local cache, then convert the data into a Spack SQLite database.

-The program builds a master index called spack.index.db.json.
-The layout of the index:
+The program builds a master index called `spack.index.db.json`.
+* Index layout:
     * spec manifest hash as the unique key
     * package name and version
     * package tarball unique SHA256 hash
     * package manifest path to the local cache directory
     * package tarinfo path to the local cache directory

 The program allows for restart/resume in case there are program run interruptions.
 Skipped or malformed manifests are recorded and if the information exists for both manifest and tarball, re-downloading files is avoided.